Vogtland: History

-King George of Podiebrad took the burning of the royal castle of Graslitz due to fights between Henry II of Plauen and his enemies to be an occasion to withdraw his tenure and have the Vogtland occupied by Ernest in 1466.
+Bohemian King George of Podiebrad took the burning of the royal castle of Graslitz due to fights between Henry II of Plauen and his enemies to be an occasion to withdraw his tenure and have the Vogtland occupied by Ernest in 1466.
 Henry II von Plauen had fallen into disgrace with him for his open opposition against nobility.
 Thus, Ernest received tenure over the Vogtland which, at the occasion of the Leipziger Teilung in 1485, was transferred to the House of Ernest while keeping the Bergregal under joint control.
 In 1547, after the Battle of Mühlberg, the Ernestines forfeited the tenure over the Vogtland and Kaiser Ferdinand I handed it down to his Chancellor Henry IV of Plauen, making Maurice, Elector of Saxony co-tenant to the Vogtland tenure.
 Henry V and Henry VI could not settle up their debts towards Augustus, Elector of Saxony.
-Due to arrears in Tithe and other liabilities the Brothers impawned the Vogtland to Kursachsen in 1559.
+Due to arrears in Tithe and other liabilities the brothers pawned the Vogtland to the Electorate of Saxony in 1559.

 With Heinrich VI the rule of the Vogts of Plauen over the Vogtland ended, as he could not redeem the pawn any more.
 In 1566, Augustus acquired the office and towns of Voigtsberg, Oelsnitz, Plauen and Pausa.
-Matters were furtherly resettled in 1657, among other transactions assigning office over Plauen, Voigtsberg and Pausa to the Duchy of Saxe-Zeitz while schriftsässige Rittergüter and the town of Schöneck remained in Kursaxon possession.
-In 1718, after the Duchy of Saxe-Zeitz line had vanished, the areas in concern reverted to Kursachsen.
-Asides from the Kursaxonian share, the forests around Auerbach and Schöneck remained an exceptional area being both Kursaxonian and ducal at the same time.
+Matters were further resettled in 1657, among other transactions assigning office over Plauen, Voigtsberg and Pausa to Saxe-Zeitz (a secundogeniture of Electoral Saxony) while schriftsässige Rittergüter and the town of Schöneck remained in the possession of the Electorate.
+In 1718, after the extinction of the Saxe-Zeitz line, the areas in concern reverted to the Electorate.
+Apart from the Saxon share, the forests around Auerbach and Schöneck remained an exceptional area being both electoral and ducal at the same time.